Keep Your Home Allergen-Free for Spring

 - Vacuum, vacuum, vacuum.
 A regular vacuuming schedule of at least once a week means that you are getting more particles off fabrics and the carpet, and not allowing them to settle into the fibers.
 Furthermore, you can work the material so that deep-down particles are removed more readily.
 Vacuum your carpets, furniture, and curtains—basically, anything made of fabric.Note: this only works if you keep your vacuum clean as well.

 - Use allergy-resistant bedding.
 These materials are typically made with a tighter weave and with special fabrics that resist dust and pests, such as dust mites.
 They aren’t a cure-all on their own, but as part of an anti-allergy strategy, they can provide a comfortable place to sleep.

 - Change out your air filters.
 Follow the instructions for your HVAC air filters and stick to a regular replacement schedule.
+Alternatively, you can reach out to the home air conditioner repair experts at Custom Comfort Air Conditioning and Heating.
 These filters collect all the nasty stuff from your circulating air.
 Thus, leaving your filters in too long just releases all that material back into your home.Side note: Don’t try to cut corners on air filters.
 Buy filters that catch allergens, pollen, insects, and molds.